 If you know the exact solution of a differential equation in the form y=f(x), you can enter it as well.
 In this case, the calculator also plots the solution along with approximation on the graph and computes the absolute error for each approximation step.

 Method explanation can be found below the calculator.

 As with the Euler method we use the relation

 but compute f differently.
-Instead of using the tangent line at current point to advance to next point, we are using the tangent line at midpoint, that is, approximate value of derivative at the midpoint between current and next points.
-To do this, we approximate y value at the midpoint as
+Instead of using the tangent line at the current point to advance to the next point, we are using the tangent line at the midpoint, that is, an approximate value of the derivative at the midpoint between current and next points.
+To do this, we approximate the y value at the midpoint as

 And our relation changes from

 The local error at each step of the midpoint method is of order , giving a global error of order .
 Thus, while more computationally intensive than Euler's method, the midpoint method's error generally decreases faster as .1